Tips for driving on the highway

-- Bad weather is another risk of highway and interstate driving.
+Bad weather is another risk of highway and interstate driving.
 Many set out before first checking the weather forecast.
 This can be a major mistake.
-How many times have you seen those short, harrowing videos from inside cars on the highway or Interstate?
+How many times have you seen those short, harrowing videos from inside cars on the highway or interstate?
 The ones where the road ahead is either densely fogged, flooded, in a white-out, or worse?
 Always plan ahead by checking the forecast for the duration of your scheduled journey.

-- We've all come across that aggressive driver who appears out of nowhere and decides to ride our vehicle's backside.
+We've all come across that aggressive driver who appears out of nowhere and decides to ride our vehicle's backside.
 Not cool, right?
 Or when we're in the passing lane, the same Type A driver decides to pass us on the right side, which is one of the more dangerous moves anyone can make.
 Keep your distance while driving on highways and interstates.
 Also, watch for semi-trucks and emergency vehicles.
 If any vehicle is on the shoulder, check your surroundings and if possible, always move a lane away from the shouldered vehicle.

-- Nodding off while driving on the highway or Interstate is a major contributor to most higher speed accidents.
+Nodding off while driving is a contributor to crashes and occurs frequently on highways.
 If you find yourself feeling drowsy, pull over at the nearest exit or rest area and recharge.
 Turning the music up or rolling the windows down isn't going to cut it.
 You need to get out of the car, get a snack or some water, walk around and stretch a bit, then reassess before getting back on the road.